-The ergonomic seat, which has a width of 23 inch (58 cm) and a pitch of 203 cm (80 inch), is very comfortable, and the various seat positions, as well as the suite’s lighting, are controlled via a tablet that is located near the armrest.
+The ergonomic seat, which has a width of 23 inches (58 cm) and a pitch of 203 cm (80 inches), is very comfortable, and the various seat positions, as well as the suite’s lighting, are controlled via a tablet that is located near the armrest.
 Several other storage cabinets are also located in the armrest, with one of them holding the massive foldout tray table.
 Across the seat is a large 23 inch TV screen, a leather ottoman, and some additional storage space beneath the ottoman.

 What are the best First Class seats on Thai Airways’ B747?
 Solo travelers should go for the window seats, while companions should choose the two middle seats in row 3.